gipritchard/Space-Debris/Space Debris Taskforce.md

 - All spaceships in this space take 1 damage
 - Any satellite in this space takes 1 damage AND Threat increases by 1 space
 - Add debris to this space
 	- If the space contains more than 3 debris, then a <i>collision</i> has occurred.
-See the Collisions section below.
+See the Collision section below.
 - Discard this card

 **Example 1**: Michael has a facedown orbit card in front of him with 1 debris on it.
 He flips it face up, and finds that space on the game board.
 The space is empty.
 Michael places the 1 debris from the card onto that space.
 Finally, he discards the orbit card.